HououinKyouma01/ChouMegumiDownload/README.md

 ### Subtitle Replacement Magic

-Create a `replace.txt` in your series folder:
+Create a `replace.txt` in your series folder (for example `C:\Anime\Hibike!
+Euphonium\Season 3\replace.txt`) and fill it with everthing you want to replace using:

+`Old String|New String`

+Like in the provided example from Hibike!
+Euphonium below:

 ```
 Kato|Katou